Dominykas97/benchmarker/README.md

   * `FullComponent.java`: similar to Component.java, but used to check the performance after adjusting the constants
   * `plots` and `*.png`: plots specific to that set of experiments
   * `results*.csv`: column names can be found in the analysis files
-* `Makefile`: the only currently used command is `make build`, which compiles all Java code into a JAR, builds Docker images, and uploads them to Docker Hub
+* `Makefile`: some builds are used manually, and some are used by scripts such as `experiment.py`
 * `plot_experiment.py`: after performing an experiment with `experiment.py`, this is an easy way to visualise the results
 * `plots`: all plots that are not from `local_experiments`
 * `plotting_code`: R and Python scripts for plotting